Planning our South American itinerary took months of preparation.

 Enough about that, but it’s fair to say it put a massive dampener on my trip.
 In fact this illness seemed to claim the fate of every white person on board (including Cazzy), only 2 seemed to make it through unscathed ...

-Ben and Ansleigh Wilson are an Australian couple who are riding across South America on motorbikes.
+Ben and Ansleigh Wilson are an Australian couple travelling together across South America on motorbikes.

 For this reason they had their own cooking equipment, so were able to avoid buying food onboard, and they very kindly fed us at dinner time once they realised our situation.